-- POLS 5105, Critical Theory, Fred Lee, POLS and Asian and Asian American Studies; every four years.
+- POLS 5105, Critical (Race) Theory, Fred Lee, POLS and Asian and Asian American Studies; every two years.

 - POLS 5105, Settler Colonialism/Indigenous Thought and Practice, Jane Gordon, POLS; every four years.

 - POLS 5409, Special Topics in American Race, Gender, and Ethnic Politics, Evelyn Simien POLS and Africana Studies and Shayla Nunnally, POLS and Africana Studies; every four years.

 - POLS 5410, Black Feminist Theory and Politics, Evelyn Simien, POLS; every four years.